 4. Csirke Paprikás (Chicken Paprikash)

 The most famous variation of the paprika dish, common to Hungarian tables, is chicken paprika.
-It’s so iconic that even my half-Hungarian grandmother living in Romania cooks it and it’s a big part of the childhood memories of Hungarians raised in the countryside.

 This staple food derives his name from the ample use of paprika.
 Chicken pieces are simmered for a while in a sauce based on a paprika-infused roux which is made with equal parts flour and fat (duck or goose fat is good but any kind of fat will do).
 After melting the fat in the pan, blend in and stir the flour until smooth and golden brown.